Winter Energy Payment in NZ – Do you qualify?

 Brrr… Well it is suddenly a lot chillier!

 Now that winter is well and truly here for many Kiwi households that means an increase in power and electricity bills as you look to heat your homes.
-Well the government has tried to do something to soften the bill blow by introducing the Winter Energy Payment to help to make ends meet this winter, in particular on your energy bills.
+Now is the time to make use of the Winter Energy Payment to help to make ends meet this winter, in particular on your energy bills.
 Lots of households spend more on electricity and power in the winter as they switch on the electric heaters and electric blankets in an effort to stay warm on a cold winter day.
 With the recent weather events, you may also be running dehumidifiers and fans!
 It all adds up and costs big money each month.